The Diefenbunker Museum is located at 3929 Carp Road, Ottawa, Ontario and is on unceded and unsurrendered Indigenous

 400 Level Map

 Entrance – The entrance to the museum consists of three (3) ground barriers at each doorway.
 These barriers are one (1) inch in height and labelled with yellow and red tape.

-Check in Desk – The check-in desk is location on a raised platform with the edge of the desk at the edge of the platform.
+Welcome Desk – The Welcome Desk is location on a raised platform with the edge of the desk at the edge of the platform.
 The desk is about four (4) feet in height.

 Decontamination Showers – The decontamination showers consist of four (4) raised barriers that reach one (1) foot in height.
 These barriers are labelled with yellow and black tape.